 C.P.
 Med., Cert.
 F. Med., FDRP.
 Med (FDRIO)., Acc.
 F.M.
 (O.A.F.M.), C.S.F.T., I.M.I.

-Heidi is the founder and president of A Better Way Mediation & Counselling.
-Currently, she accepts cases in her private practice, is a roster mediator with a number of organizations including Ontario Mandatory Mediation Program, Toronto, Ottawa and Windsor, and supervises intern training.
+Heidi accepts cases in her private practice, is a roster mediator with a number of organizations including the Ontario Mandatory Mediation Program, Toronto, Ottawa, and Windsor, and supervises intern training.
 She has long held interest in the future and development of the profession as a whole, and as such has been active in the mediation community including service on various boards and committees.

 In connection with her work, she received the University of Toronto’s J.K.
 Leadership Award for Excellence in Solution Focused Counselling in 2011 and was awarded the Queen Elizabeth II Diamond Jubilee Award in 2012 for her outstanding contribution in making justice more accessible in Canada.
 She is also the recipient of the Canada 150 Award in 2017.